mlafeldt/quack-zig/README.md

 # Optimize for binary size
 zig build --release=small

-# Also install DuckDB headers for development
+# Also install DuckDB C headers for development (to zig-out/include by default)
 zig build -Dinstall-headers
 ```